ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**3.5.0**

+- Item Drones now support holding more than 1 item type.
+	- `public ItemIndex ItemDrone.ItemDroneWardPersist.index` is now obsolete and will have no effect.
+	- `public int ItemDrone.ItemDroneWardPersist.count` is now obsolete and will have no effect.
+	- Added `public int[] ItemDrone.ItemDroneWardPersist stacks {get; private set;}` (populated via `ItemCatalog.RequestItemStackArray()`).
+	- Added `public void ItemDrone.ItemDroneWardPersist.AddItems(ItemIndex ind, int count)`.
+- Added Spare Drone Parts IDRs to Item Drone and Bulwark Drone.
+- Item Drone now supports the Dronemeld mod (requires Dronemeld 1.3.0 or later).
+- Fixed bad armature/animation setup (extraneous 90-degree rotations) on Item Drone.
+- Renamed Armor Crystal to Chestplate and gave it a new model and lore.
+- Renamed Armor Prism to Lens of Order and improved its model.
+- Character models are now set to read/write enabled (stops some rare console spam).
+- For developers: NuGet config is now localized (building project no longer requires end-user modification of system or directory NuGet config).
+- Updated TILER2 dependency to 7.3.2.

 **3.4.1**